tdg5/stats-learning-notes/chapter-02.md

 response, take on numerical values.
 Problems with a quantitative response are often referred to as [regression problems][glossary-regression-problem].

-[Qualitative values][glossary-qualitative-value] whether a variable or response, take on values in one of $$ K $$ different class or categories.
+[Qualitative values][glossary-qualitative-value], whether a variable or response, take on values in one of $$ K $$ different classes or categories.
 Problems with a qualitative response are often referred to as [classification problems][glossary-classification-problem].

 Which statistical learning method is best suited to a problem tends to depend on